Double-E-Studio/The-Grove-app/README.md

-# Sleep Sound App - Legal Documentation
+# The Grove - Sleep Sound - Legal Documentation

 Welcome!
 Here you can find the legal documents for the Sleep Sound App: